leonardomsft/AuthTest/README.md

 1. The client sends the Username in plaintext to the server.
 2. The server generates a 16-byte random number called challenge or NONCE, and sends it to the client.
-3. The client generates a unicode uppercase version of the username, and concatenates it to the unicode target (domain name if the machine is domain joined, server name otherwise).
+3. The client generates a unicode uppercase version of the username, and concatenates it to the unicode domain name (if the machine is domain-joined) or server name (if not domain-joined).
 4. HMAC-MD5 is applied to this value using the NT hash of user's password as a key.
 This results in 128 bit output known as the NTLMv2 hash.
-5. The client then generates its own 64 bits challenge by concatenating a timestamp, some target information, and the server challenge.
+5. The client then generates its own 16-byte challenge by concatenating a timestamp, some target information, and the server challenge.
 6. HMAC-MD5 is applied to this value using the NTLMv2 hash as a key (obtained in step 4).
 This results in 128 bit output, called NTLMv2 Response, which is sent to the server.
 9. The Server sends the username, the original challenge, and the NTLMv2 response to the domain controller.
 10. The domain controller repeats the same steps the client did and compare the results.
 If they match, the DC confirms the authentication to the server.